 “model”_bin_map.tif: If specified using MakeBinaryMap=TRUE then a surface of binary observations is produced by discretizing the probability using the best threshold given the selected threshold optimization.
 This map indicates whether one could expect each site to be occupied or unoccupied based on the model.

 “model”_MESS_map and “model_Mod_Map: If specified by selecting makeMESMap=TRUE the the MESS and MOD surfaces will be produced.
 The MESS surface is the multivariate environment similarity surface and shows how well each point fits into the univariate ranges of the points for which the model was fit.
 Negative values in this map indicate that the point is out of the range of the training data.
 The MoD map is related and indicates which variable was furthest from the range of the observations used for model training.
-The MESS map takes the minimum value of a statistic calculate for each predictor and thus cannot diagnose hidden extrapolation as one might do using a hat matrix.
-This surface is only calculated for variables that are selected in the model selection step within each model fitting algorithm so that variables that do not significantly affect the occurrence of the organism over the range of the training data will not be included in the MESS map even though these predictors might be significant outside the range in which the model was fit.
+The MESS map takes the minimum value of a statistic calculated for each predictor and thus cannot diagnose hidden extrapolation as one might do using a hat matrix in multiple regression.
+This surface is only calculated for variables that are selected in the model selection step within each model fitting algorithm so that variables that do not significantly affect the response for the calibration data will not be included in the MESS map even though these predictors might be significant outside the range in which the model was fit.
 Random Forest never drops predictors so if one wishes to compare the MESS and Mod map before and after insignificant predictors were dropped, one can compare the MESS map of a Random Forest fit to that produced from the other model fit algorithms as long as they were fit using the same dataset.
 See Elith et. al. 2010 for details on how the MESS map calculations are performed.